 Emergency Command Center - The Emergency Command Center (ECC) is responsible for the dispatching function, which includes receiving emergency calls via 911, radio and other telecommunication links; assigning and controlling appropriate emergency response resources; managing unassigned resources to ensure adequate coverage; and providing a communication link for ambulances, law enforcement and other response agencies to fire emergencies.
-The ECC also maintains the Fire Station Order File, an essential component for Computer Aided Dispatch (CAD) operations.
-The Emergency Command Center transitioned from the Operations Department to the Support Services Department during Fiscal Year 2011/12.
+The ECC continues to maintain the Fire Station Order File, an essential component for Computer Aided Dispatch (CAD) operations, and is preparing for the transition to Automatic Vehicle Location (AVL)-based dispatching with the anticipated implementation of a new CAD system in Fiscal Year 2014/15.

 Fleet Services - The Fleet Services Division provides a full line of services to meet the needs of all vehicle and fire apparatus operated by the OCFA.
-Fleet Services is responsible for all scheduled preventative maintenance, major repairs on all vehicles and fire apparatus in the fleet, twenty-four hour field repair service and tire repair, renovations and upgrades needed to meet changing equipment outfitting needs, recommending apparatus rotations in the attempt to meet mileage and life goals, and testing/certifying specialty equipment.
+Fleet Services is responsible for all scheduled preventative maintenance; major repairs on all vehicles and fire apparatus in the fleet; twenty-four hour field repair service and tire repair; renovations and upgrades needed to meet changing equipment outfitting needs; recommending apparatus rotations in the attempt to meet mileage and life goals; and testing/certifying specialty equipment.
 It also develops vehicle/apparatus specifications and oversees the procurement, safety, manufacturing, and quality assurance of all vehicles/apparatus.
 Fleet Services is responsible for all bulk fuel ordering and administration of the Voyager fuel card accounts.

 Information Technology Division - The Information Technology Division is responsible for the development, operation, maintenance and security of OCFA's computers, network and overall technical infrastructure; the development and support of information systems applications and databases; maintenance of centralized enterprise Geographic Information System (GIS) and mapping capabilities; and the acquisition and maintenance of emergency communications equipment.
 Activities include development and monitoring of IT standards and guidelines; internal and external network development and coordination; and evaluation, selection and deployment for all computers, printers and automation software and hardware purchases, upgrades and replacements.
-Additional activities include the analysis, design, programming, implementation, maintenance and security for existing and future computer systems; oversight or the installation of radios and Mobile Data Computers (MDC's) in emergency apparatus; oversight for fire station alarm systems; and purchase and maintenance of pagers.
+Additional activities include the analysis, design, programming, implementation, maintenance and security for existing and future computer systems; oversight or the installation of radios and Mobile Data Computers (MDC's) in emergency apparatus; and oversight for fire station alarm systems.

 Legislative Services - The Legislative Services Division monitors legislation and regulations and advocates the OCFA's position before federal, state and local governing and regulating agencies.
 Responsibilities include seeking federal and state appropriations, providing analysis of proposed legislation for consideration by executive staff and the Board of Directors, and serving as liaison between the OCFA and elected officials at all levels.
-Beginning in 2010, Legislative Services serves as OCFA's grant coordinator responsible for applying for and tracking grants.
+As OCFA's grant coordinator, Legislative Services also applies for and tracks grants, and develops overall grant policies and procedures.